CassiusDC/wca-scrapy-crawler/README.md

-A crawler and formatter for WCAWorld's Directory Listing
+A crawler and formatter for WCAWorld's Directory Listing built on Scrapy's tutorial